 The ongoing pandemic and climate crisis continue to disproportionately impact the health and livelihood of California's low-income communities and communities of color.
 The California Environmental Justice Alliance (CEJA) recently released its 2021 Environmental Justice Scorecard, hgrading California legislators on their 2021 votes on environmental justice issues.

-In 2020, the number of legislators scoring grades of "A" in CEJA's Scorecard fell by 72%, with only 17 legislators earning over 90% and only 6 scoring 100%.
-In 2021, we urge our elected leaders to work alongside environmental justice groups to lead California to necessary, transformative solutions to our climate and economic crises.
+Though there was an increase in 2021 of scoring grades of "A" in CEJA's Scorecard, with 30 legislators earning over 90%, there is still a long way to go.
+In 2022, we urge our elected leaders to work alongside environmental justice groups to lead California to necessary, transformative solutions to our climate and economic crises.